 Abraham Cresques, Catalan Atlas (detail), 1375.

-Lecturers: Anne Gerritsen, Guido van Meersbergen, and Rémi Dewiere
+Lecturers: Anne Gerritsen, Luca Molà, Guido van Meersbergen

-This second-year undergraduate 15 CATS module runs for ten weeks in both the Autumn and Spring terms.
+This second-year undergraduate 15 CATS module runs for ten weeks in the Autumn term.
 In this module students will:

 - Gain an understanding of non-European histories, and their connections with and impact on medieval European history.